 Have you ever noticed a time when you amplified your weaknesses as an excuse to avoid moving forward?
 How did you do this?
 What did it feel like?

-What inspires you to turn challenges into fuel that
+What inspires you to turn propels you forward? challenges into fu el that